Choosing your Southern California area to stay

 more than a few blocks east of Los Angeles International Airport

-(just beyond the most expensive airport hotels) is downright dangerous.
+(beyond the more expensive airport hotels) is dangerous.

 The LAX area also isolates you from what most travellers want to do.